-where T again is the score matrix.
-All measurements having leverage higher than three times the median value, were discarded from model construction and analysed separately [27].
-Moreover, root mean square deviation (RMSD), that quantifies the difference between the acquired spectrum and the same spectrum reproduced by the PC model, was calculated as follows:
+where T is again the score matrix.
+All measurements with a leverage higher than three times the median value were discarded from the model construction and analysed separately [27].
+Moreover, RMSD, which quantifies the difference between the acquired spectrum and the same spectrum reproduced by the PC model, was calculated as follows: